andreilevin/BusinessFundamentals_project/README.md

 # A Spotify Streaming Analysis

 In this project for the Metis "Business Fundamentals" module, I performed exploratory data analysis on Spotify music streaming data in order to extract actionable insights regarding which key features differentiate ultra-popular songs ("superheroes") from the merely popular ("heroes").
-Such a data-driven approach to generating insights could help musical artists and content creators looking to  increase their streaming numbers and make the figurative leap from gold to platinum.
+The goal was to demonstrate that a data-driven approach to generating insights could help musical artists and content creators looking to  increase their streaming numbers and make the figurative leap from gold to platinum.

 ### Project Presentation [Slides](https://github.com/andreilevin/BF_project/blob/main/AndreiPresentation.pdf):